 - 1. Completely air out the motor home. - 2.
 Have the entire LP gas system checked for leaks. - 3.
 Check window operation. - 4.
 Check cabinet and door hinges.
-Lubricate with penetrating oil, if necessary. - 5.
-Close all faucets and drain valves that are open. - 6.
-Add a few gallons of water to the fresh water tank and turn on the water pump to check for leaks especially at fittings. - 7.
+Lubricate with penetrating oil, if necessary.

+- 5. Close all faucets and drain valves that are open. - 6.
+Add a few gallons of water to the fresh water tank and turn on the water pump to check for leaks, especially at fittings. - 7.
 Open all faucets in turn to release trapped air and check to be sure faucet washers have not hardened during storage. - 8.
-Sanitize the water system as outlined under Disinfecting the Fresh Water System in the Plumbing Section, then flush the water lines thoroughly with fresh water. - 9.
-Install a new water filter cartridge on the purified water faucet and/or house water filter if equipped.
-See Plumbing Section for more information. - 10.
-Check the toilet for proper operation. - 11.
-Add water to the holding tank using the toilet flush pedal and galley sink faucet.
-Check to be sure dump valves seal tightly. - 12.
-Check around all appliances for obstructions and ensure that all vent openings are clear. - 13.
-Start refrigerator and check for proper cooling. - 14.
-Clean wall and counter surfaces. - 15.
-Replace batteries if necessary and check out electrical system to make sure all lights and electrical components operate.
+Sanitize the water system as outlined under Disinfecting the Fresh Water System in Section 7 Plumbing, then flush the waterlines thoroughly with fresh water. - 9.
+After flushing fresh waterlines, install a new water filter cartridge on the galley sink water filter and/or full-coach water filteration system (if equipped).
+See appropriate filter installation instructions in Section 7 Plumbing.